pretix/pretix-docs/docs/guides/two-factor-authentication.md

 ### Using a hardware token

 Connect the hardware token to your computer.
+Under "Device type", select `WebAuthn-compatible hardware token (e.g. Yubikey)`.
+Then, click :btn:Continue:.
+A new page will open and your browser will prompt you to activate your hardware token.
-Activate the token.
+Activate it.
 For instance, if you are using a Yubikey, touch the blinking capacitive button.

-This takes you to the page titled "Two-factor authentication".
+This takes you back to the page titled "Two-factor authentication".
 The page will now state that 2FA is enabled and under "Registered devices", it will list the hardware token.

 From now on, you will need both your password and the hardware token to log in to your pretix user account.